It’s a new brand world.

 They also have a very clear culture of work and life.
 You’re hired, you report to work, you join a team — and you immediately start figuring out how to deliver value to the customer.
 Along the way, you learn stuff, develop your skills, hone your abilities, move from project to project.
 And if you’re really smart, you figure out how to distinguish yourself from all the other very smart people walking around with $1,500 suits, high-powered laptops, and well-polished resumes.
 Along the way, if you’re really smart, you figure out what it takes to create a distinctive role for yourself — you create a message and a strategy to promote the brand called You.

-It’s this simple: You are a brand.
+It’s this simple: You’re a brand.
 You are in charge of your brand.
 There is no single path to success.
 And there is no one right way to create the brand called You.
 Except this: Start today.
-Or else.